 Archion is a database made by the Evangelical church to digitise all of their records.
 You can look if your parish has already been digitised for free and if it has then you can get a subscription to view the records.
 This can be quite a unique source and can give you a great insight in to your ancestors religious side.

-Genealogy.net is the largest German genealogy website on the internet.
+Genealogy.net is the largest German genealogy website on the internet and is the go to for researching german ancestry.
 It not only has user-submitted data but also offers records from a number of other databases.
 Sometimes the site cannot show all the results it finds but if it cannot it will show links to the databases it is getting the information from.
 You can also read wiki’s on each page as it can be quite confusing and also sign up to different mailing lists.

 Verwandt is a simple site that can be a powerful tool for German research.
 It allows you to see where your surname appears most.
 Particularly useful if your surname is quite rare and only found in a handful of places.
 It can narrow searches down massively.